statisticsnorway/microdata-crypt/README.md

 1. Decrypts symmetric key file (`<VARIABLE_NAME>.symkey.encr`) using the asymmetric rsa private key.
 2. Decrypts dataset file using the symmetric key and stores the decrypted dataset in `<VARIABLE_NAME>.csv`

 ---
+### create_rsa_keys.py

+This is a utility to create asymmetric public and private RSA key files for testing purposes:

+- microdata_public_key.pem
+- microdata_private_key.pem

+---
+### create_tar_file.py

+This is a utility to pack the encrypted files into a tar file prior to uploading to a server.

+It expects the directory holding the encrypted files and includes only files with extension `.encr` into the tar file.

+---
 ## Try it yourself